 Tennis elbow affects up to 3% of people, mostly between the ages of 30 and 50.

-Any activity that strains the muscles around the elbow over and over again can cause it.
-There’s also a version golfers get called “golfer’s elbow.”
+Any activity that strains the muscles around your elbow over and over again can cause tennis elbow.

 - Playing some types of musical instruments

 - Kitchen work, such as cutting with a knife